mpampuch/docker-notes/README.md

 groupdel           # to delete a group
 ```

+> [!WARNING]
+> Some images or Linux distributions may have not have `useradd` or vice versa may not have `adduser`.
+Be aware of which options are available on your image.

 In Linux, each user account can belong to one primary group and zero or more secondary groups/ Here's a breakdown of primary and secondary groups:

 #### Primary Group: